-In addition to the security system based on users, groups, and roles, Logi Report Server also supports a role-based security system in which you define permissions on roles only, and map users and groups to roles.
-This topic describes how you can turn on the role-based security system.
+In addition to the security system based on users, groups and roles, Logi JReport Server also supports a role based security system in which permissions are defined on roles only, and users and groups are mapped to roles.

-By default, Server does not select the option and applies the security mechanism of setting permissions for users, groups, and roles.
-If you select the option, Server hides the Permission Setting UI Displays option automatically, since it controls UI display and is of no use in the role-based security environment.
+By default, the option is unchecked and the security mechanism of setting permissions for users, groups and roles is applied.
+If the option is checked, the Permission Setting UI Displays option will be hidden automatically, since it is used to control UI display and is of no use in the role based security environment.

 In the server.properties file, set server.rolebased.authorization to true.

 In this case, the following three properties will not take effect since they control UI display of setting user/group/role permissions:

 If the role based security system is used, in both the Logi JReport Administration page and Console page, when you set permissions for a resource, there are only roles displayed.
 Role only based security is similar to Java EE security where the developer assigns roles and during deployment users and groups can be mapped to the roles so if you are already using Java EE security, this would be the best method.